-'Dawn Of A New Unified Republican Government' Coming in 2017
+'Dawn Of A New Unified Republican Government' Coming In 2017

 But old rules and battle lines are unreliable future predictors for a Trump administration.
 At the risk of understatement, the incoming president has succeeded by defying political norms with a brand that appeals to the older, white voters that Democrats used to be able to rely on to scare Republicans away from touching entitlement programs.

-The 'Trump Wing' has the upper hand among Republicans
+The "Trump Wing" has the upper hand among Republicans

-The Republican Party also remains philosophically divided between the traditional, interventionist, fiscal hawk "Ryan Wing" and the populist, isolationist, "Trump Wing" of the party.
+The Republican Party also remains philosophically divided between the traditional, interventionist, fiscal hawk "Ryan Wing" and the populist, isolationist "Trump Wing" of the party.
 Early signals point to the Trump Wing having the upper hand at the start.

-When Trump intervened with Indiana-based Carrier Corporation to pressure the company to remain in the U.S., Ryan, a staunch free-market conservative, applauded.
+When Trump intervened with Indiana-based Carrier Corp. to pressure the company to remain in the U.S., Ryan, a staunch free-market conservative, applauded.

 "Well, I'm pretty happy that we're keeping jobs in America, aren't you?"
-Ryan replied.
+Ryan said.

 Notably, one of the few voices of opposition to Trump was former Alaska Gov. Sarah Palin — an icon of the Tea Party movement — who called out the Carrier intervention as crony capitalism.
 It barely made a ripple.